 Proponents of the literal view teach that after his death and before his resurrection, Jesus literally descended into the place called hell.
 That is, his human spirit went to hell, the place of eternal punishment for the wicked.
-Note that only his soul went to hell, for his body was buried in the tomb.
+Note that according to this view only his soul went to hell, for his body was buried in the tomb.

 A well-known prosperity gospel preacher by the name of Frederick K.C.
 Price (b.
-1932) holds this view:
+1932) holds this position:

 Do you think that the punishment for our sin was to die on a cross?
 If that were the case, the two thieves [criminals] could have paid your price.
 No, the punishment was to go into hell itself and to serve time in hell separated from God… Satan and all the demons of hell thought that they had Him bound and they threw a net over Jesus and they dragged Him down to the very pit of hell itself to serve our sentence.